metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ### New Environment

-Elastic Beanstalk provides 2 choices for environments within an Application, you should leave the setting to `Web Server` On that landing page.
+Elastic Beanstalk provides two choices for environments within an Application, but you should leave the setting to `Web Server` on that landing page.

 ![ebnewenv](images/EBWebTier.png)